Prosecco & Petals

 Spring wedding temperatures can still fluctuate significantly and couples getting married in this season will need to have back-up plans in case of sudden showers.
 Budget wise, spring can be slightly cheaper for venues and suppliers, but the competition for dates is just as rife as summer.
 For the best prices opt for April dates.

-Long daytime hours and warm, sunny weather.
-Summer weddings allow couples to enjoy outdoor areas of their venue and enable guests to move more freely.
-As the wedding industry is catered around this peak season, all suppliers will be working and there will be lots of choice.
-However, it is essential to book far in advance to get your favourite suppliers
+Long daytime hours and warm, sunny weather make the majority of couples still opt for this traditional wedding season.
+As the wedding industry is designed around this peak season, all suppliers will be working, shops are full of wedding items and there is an abundance of choice for every aspect of your day.
+However, it is essential to book far in advance to get your favourite suppliers.